 At the end of the game a guy who was watching came up to me clapping and said “ohh NBA!” with his thumbs up.
-His English was good and he asked me to join his team with his other friends.
+His English was very good and he asked me to join his team with his other friends.
 I agreed and stayed at the courts for another two hours, kicking ass and taking names.
 He asked for my Kakao talk (an app for messaging that all Koreans use) afterwards and told me he would tell me when they would come for pick up again.

 It was a good feeling thinking that I might have changed some men’s perspectives on the capabilities of women and their strength.
 I showed up to play on the outside courts at least two or three times a week and enjoyed showing more people the strength of women.
 One girl actually joined me in the end!
 I continued until I got hurt (more about this in a different post) but remained friends with Sun – the guy who asked me to be on his team – even afterwards.